 Submission to domination is enforced not solely, nor even most significantly, through blatant repression, but rather through subtle manipulations worked into the fabric of everyday social relationships.
-These manipulations ingrained in the social fabric not because domination is everywhere and nowhere, but because the institutions of domination create rules, laws, mores and customs that enforce such manipulations - create a logic of submission, an often unconscious tendency to justify resignation and subservience in one's everyday relations in the world.
+These manipulations - ingrained in the social fabric not because domination is everywhere and nowhere, but because the institutions of domination create rules, laws, mores and customs that enforce such manipulations - create a logic of submission, an often unconscious tendency to justify resignation and subservience in one's everyday relations in the world.
 For this reason, it is necessary for those who are serious about developing an anarchist insurrectional project to confront this tendency wherever it appears - in their lives, their relationships and the ideas and practices of the struggles in which they participate.
 Such a confrontation is not a matter of therapy, which itself partakes of the logic of submission, but of defiant refusal.
 It requires a subversion of the existent, a development of different ways of relating to ourselves, each other, the world and our struggles, ways that clearly reflect our determination to refuse all domination and to reappropriate our lives here and now.
 I am talking here of a real revolution of everyday life as the necessary basis for a social revolution against this civilization founded on domination and exploitation.
 The following essays appeared in Willful Disobedience as the series "Against the Logic of Submission".
-By no means do they exhaust the question, but I think they provide a within the context of struggle.
-Relationships of freedom develop through a deep and ever increasing knowledge of the other - a knowledge of their ideas, their aspirations, their desires, their capacities, their inclinations.
-It is a knowledge of similarities, yes, but more significantly, it is a knowledge of differences, because it is at the point of difference that real practical knowledge begins, the knowledge of whether and how one can carry out projects and create life with another.
-It is for this reason that among ourselves - as in our relationship to that which we are struggling against - it is necessary to avoid the practice of compromise and the constant search for common ground.
-These practices are, after all, the heart and soul of the democratic form of domination that currently rules in the world, and thus are expressions of the logic of submission that we need to eradicate from our relationships.
-False unities are by far a greater detriment to the development of an insurrectional project than real conflicts from which individual intelligence and creative imagination may flower brilliant.
-The compromise from which false unities develop is itself a sign of the submission of the insurrectional project to the political.
+By no means do they exhaust the question, but I think they provide a basis for discussion as to how we can create ourselves, our relationships and our struggle as our own in defiance of all domination.